top of page

 In the spring of 175 AD, the Roman Emperor Marcus Aurelius was stationed in a military camp near the Danube frontier.
 The Empire was under strain, foreign invasions in the north, famine and political instability at home, and the lingering effects of a devastating plague.

-Aurelius trained himself to use a simple equation - Is this mine to act on or mine to accept?
+Aurelius had a nice clear filter, Is this mine to act on or mine to accept?

 Abraham Lincoln: Think Deeply.
 Lead Calmly.
 Decide Slowly.